FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

 UDP echo client protocol
 ------------------------

-UDP echo client using the :meth:`BaseEventLoop.create_datagram_endpoint` method, send data and close the transport when we received the answer::
+UDP echo client using the :meth:`AbstractEventLoop.create_datagram_endpoint` method, send data and close the transport when we received the answer::

     import asyncio